-Google is the largest advertising platform in the world so it's not surprising that their victim of another ad fraud scandal... surprise surprise .
+Google is the largest advertising platform in the world so it’s not surprising that they are the victim of another ad fraud scandal… surprise surprise.
 Earlier this year the search engine giant had another scandal unfold when ads on YouTube were being shown next to extremely offensive content.
-The latest in the Google scandal saga is that over 40 Android apps were taken off the app store, not so coincidentally all of the apps were from the same developer, a South Korean company, Kiniwini.
+The latest in the Google scandal saga is that over 40 Android apps were taken off the app store.
+Not so coincidentally all of the apps were from the same developer, a South Korean company, Kiniwini.

 What happened exactly?

 This is arguably one of the biggest mobile ad fraud cases Google has ever seen.
-In this case, the apps used the infected Android mobile devices to automatically click ads but it’s the amount of downloads that makes this go down in the books.
+In this case, the apps used the infected Android mobile devices to automatically click ads.
+But it’s a number of downloads that makes this go down in the books.
 According to the security company Check Point, the malware infected apps were downloaded roughly 36 million times.
 Since they were reported the malware apps have been removed from Google Play, Google’s official app store.
 The most worrisome part is some of these apps had been on the market for years and constantly being updated, essentially spiraling out of control.
-Google Bouncer, which is a technology specifically designed to stop this kind of thing from happening but wasn’t able to pick up on it even though it was so wide scale.
+Google Bouncer, is a technology specifically designed to stop this kind of thing from happening.
+But wasn’t able to pick up on it even though it was so wide scale.

 How did it go undetected?